-Program course work consists of a core set of comprehensive courses, totaling 27.0 credits, and 3 specialization courses, totaling 9.0 credits.
-Courses designated as 6.0 are 72-hour courses; those designated as 3.0 are 36-hour courses.
+Program coursework in the Deaf and Hard of Hearing Teacher Education Program consists of a core set of comprehensive courses, totaling 27.00 credits, and three specialization courses, totalling 9.00 credits.
+Courses designated as 6.00 are 72-hour courses; those designated as 3.00 are 36-hour courses.

-- Practicum (two four-week practica, totaling 400 hours (320 hours of direct teaching and 80 hours of observation)
+- Practicum - Two four-week practica, totalling 400 hours (320 hours of direct teaching and 80 hours of observation)

 Teacher Candidates are required to choose an area of specialization after completing most of the core prerequisite courses.
 Teacher Candidates choose either the ASL Communication Stream or the Oral/Aural Communication Stream.
 Teacher Candidates complete the appropriate three courses assigned to the area of specialization.
 Teacher Candidates do not need to choose a specialization prior to program entry.